pratz1988/daycare_portal_frontend/README.md

 # Tech behind this

 The frontend for the app is built using React.js, JavaScript, HTML/CSS.
 I have used the CSS framework Semantic UI.
 This framework was particularly useful for designing the menu bar, panels and other UI components.
 Using this, I learned how to build single page applications using React.js by breaking everything down into components.
-Overall, there were nine components.

 # Future enhancements / Known issues